Our Team

 Jas Wade

-Movement Partnerships & Grantmaking Practitioner
+Movement Partnerships Practitioner

 Jas (they/elle) has over 16 years as a frontline organizer in communities most impacted by state violence, political repression, policing and the criminalization of survival.
 They have worked as an organizer and healing justice practitioner in organizations & collectives working toward racial justice, Black & trans liberation, educational justice, and movement toward land and food sovereignty.
 Jas has served on coordination teams for free wellness clinics throughout Los Angeles county, healing justice summer series outside of Los Angeles county jails, as well as rapid response and mutual aid networks for emerging community needs and care.